 Business Loans to Reopen Your Business

 We are beginning to reopen our doors for business now that we are on the backside of the COVID-19 curve.
 Bringing our employees back to work is critical to the economy.
 We can’t count on the government forever because soon the programs such as Paycheck Protection Program and EIDL will no longer be available.
 You will need liquidity to purchase new inventory, fix broken equipment, advertising, payroll and so much more.
-The only problem is your cash flow if broken because little or no revenue has been achieved during the lockdown.
-In the new economy loans that were once easily available will be hard to find so here are three different loans that can help you jump start your business.
+The only problem is your cash flow, because businesses achieved no revenue during the lockdown.
+In the new economy loans that were once easily available will be hard to find.
+So here are three different loans that can help you jump start your business.

-Choosing a card with an introductory 0% APR can be a great move for a small business that has been impacted by the COVID-19 shutdown.
-Businesses across America have seen their cash flow decrease by 50% or to zero in some cases and now getting a lender to provide funding will be a challenge.
+Choosing a card with an introductory 0% APR can be a great move for a small business.
+Businesses across America have seen their cash flow decrease by 50% or to zero.
+In some cases and now getting a lender to provide funding will be a challenge.

 The great thing about business credit cards is they are solely based on your personal credit score not cash flow.
 If your credit is over 700 >, four or less recent inquiries and your personal credit utilization is less than 40% apply now because you can pay off large purchases over time without worrying about accruing interest – allowing you to truly invest in your business.

-A personal loan is money borrowed from a bank, credit union or online lender that can be used for any number of purposes, including funding a business.
-Most personal loans are unsecured, which means they do not require collateral, and you pay them back in fixed monthly payments, typically over two to five years.
+A personal loan is a money from a bank, credit union or online lender that you can use for any number of purposes, including funding a business.
+Most personal loans are unsecured.
+Which means they do not require collateral, and you pay them back in monthly payments, typically over two to five years.

-As long as your lender has no restrictions against using a personal loan for your business, you can use the money to purchase equipment and inventory, kick-start your marketing efforts or put toward other costs you encounter when your business was closed.
+As long as your lender has no restrictions against using a personal loan for your business.
+You can use the money to purchase equipment and inventory, kick-start your marketing efforts or put toward other costs you encounter when your business is close.

-Short-term business loans are designed to provide small business owners with quick access to working capital to address short-term financial issues.
+Short-term business loans provide small business owners with quick access to working capital to address short-term financial issues.
 As with a traditional business loan, you will typically get the loan funds in a lump-sum payment, then pay it off within one to two years.

 These loans are like traditional bank loans, but with a shorter repayment term.
 In general, you will have a hard time finding term loans with short repayment periods from traditional small business lenders.
 Instead, you will likely need to work with an online lender like BitX Funding to get what you need.